 Focus on creating content which brings value to your customers.

 For example, use infographics, videos, authentic photos, give out various travel advice in an easy-to-read format such as checklists.
 Post the content on your website and other relevant and high authority sites from your niche.

 With quality content (images, videos) that give value, you build trust and hold people’s attention.
 That way customers will keep returning for more useful content.

 If the content is good customers will share it on their social media and consequently raise awareness about your tours.

 Top marketing tips for tour business content in 2017 include ephemeral or disappearing, visual content.

 Ephemeral means “lasting for a very short time”.
 Ephemeral marketing defines the content or messages that are visible for a limited period after which they disappear.

-Content marketing ideas for tour business for ephemeral stories include:
+Here are few more ideas for tour business for ephemeral stories:

 2. Strong Presence on Social Media